The best time to visit Death Valley National Park is in December.

 Most activities in the park are dictated by temperature.
 Many of the most iconic hikes in Death Valley National Park are too dangerous to take in the extreme summer temperatures.

-Read More : Hiking Trails in Death Valley National Park
+Read More : Best Hiking Trails in Death Valley National Park

 Best time to avoid crowds